perokvist/event-driven-architecture/index.md

 Due to that events are ["Event-based State Transfer"](https://martinfowler.com/videos.html#many-meanings-event) events, not [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) events and common infrastructure is at-least-once delivery.
 Idempotency on the consumer side becomes important as do order.

+Some of the variant above also pushes "problems" to the consumer side, like updating local state and manage checkpointing.
+The could also introduce 2PC, but in worse case handle the same event more than once.

+### Event sourcing

+If local state is persisted, how is an implementation detail.
+Keeping a stream of events per instance (aggregate) as the source of state is offen refered to as Event Sourcing.
+Offen tied to using Domain driven design (DDD).
+DDD is not required for the patterns above but might be a good fit, same same applies to event sourcing.

+Outside of DDD, this could be refferd to as a journal or log.
+The terms journal, log and streams is occuring in both eventsourcing and stream processing (logs).

 ----
 TODO